cchdo/exchange/docs/common.rst

   The exchange format currently has no support for quoted strings within the parameter, unit, and data lines.
   This means it is not possible for any meaningful whitespace to be included.

-After all datalines, the end of the data is indicated by a line containing only ``END_DATA``.
+After all data lines, the end of the data is indicated by a line containing only ``END_DATA``.
 Here is a short example of what exchange data might look like::

   2.0,2,  19.1840,  34.6935,    220.8